awesomemotive/easy-digital-downloads/readme.txt

 = 1.0.3 =

+* Added first and last name fields to the checkout registration form.
+* Improved country list formatting.
+* Improved the price input field to make it more clear and help prevent improper price formats.
+* Added backwards compatibility for WP versions < 3.3.
+The rich editors in the settings pages could not be rendered in < 3.3.
-* Added option to include an "Agree to terms" to the checkout
+* Added option to include an "Agree to terms" to the checkout.
-* Added an option for the checkout cart template to be customized via the theme
+* Added an option for the checkout cart template to be customized via the theme.
-* Fixed a potential bug with file downloads
+* Fixed a potential bug with file downloads.
-* Added .epub files to accepted mime types
+* Added .epub files to accepted mime types.
-* Fixed a bug with a missing email field when using add-on gateways
+* Fixed a bug with a missing email field when using add-on gateways.

 = 1.0.2 =